satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 Here is an update from April 2, 2026:

-* New LUT table added (compressed and uncompressed versions).
-LUTs must be reinstalled using the LUT Loader ⚙️ in the HyperHDR app
+* New LUT table added (compressed and uncompressed versions). ℹ️: LUTs must be reinstalled using the LUT Loader ⚙️ in the HyperHDR app
 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 * Temporal Dithering: [Improved Precision and Adaptive Stabilization](https://github.com/awawa-dev/HyperHDR/pull/1490)
 * RGBW with Temporal Dithering powered by [ICE](https://github.com/awawa-dev/HyperHDR/pull/1483), has been implemented